ome/omero-documentation/developers/Omero/Grid.rst

-example, a call to ``InteractiveProcessor.execute(omero::RMap inputs)`` which passes the inputs all the way down to **processor.py** will need to have a sufficiently large ``Ice.MessageSizeMax`` for: the client, the Glacier2 router, the `OmeroBlitz </ome/wiki/OmeroBlitz>`_ server, and the Processor.
+example, a call to ``InteractiveProcessor.execute(omero::RMap inputs)`` which passes the inputs all the way down to **processor.py** will need to have a sufficiently large ``Ice.MessageSizeMax`` for: the client, the Glacier2 router, the OmeroBlitz server, and the Processor.

 The default is currently set to 4096 kilobytes, or about 4 megs.